 Boerke

-'Boerke' (literally: "Little Farmer") is a pantomime gag comic about a well-meaning but extraordinarily naïve farmer.
-The drawings are reminiscent of those in a children's comic book, with simple round lines and bright colours.
-Gags usually start off rather innocently, but tend to end in very disturbing and cynical punch lines.
+De Poortere's series 'Boerke' (literally: "Little Farmer", 2000) is a pantomime gag comic about a well-meaning, but extraordinarily naïve farmer.
+The drawings are reminiscent of those in a children's comic book, with simple round lines and bright colors.
+Gags usually start off rather innocently, but tend to end in very disturbing and cynical punchlines.
 Boerke is always victim of cruel accidents or heartless people who exploit his naïvité, and regularly ends up commiting suicide in the final panel.
-A first album appeared in 2001, which immediately won the Dutch Stripschapspenning.
-The same year De Poortere also drew a female version of 'Boerke' named 'Hoerke' ("Little Whore", 2001), which ran as a spin-off.
-In 2011 Boerke starred in his first long adventure story, 'De Zoon Van', in which he appears to be the son of Adolf Hitler, a result of a fling with the maid.
+After being published in the magazine Humo, a first album appeared in 2001, which immediately won the Dutch Stripschapspenning.
+The same year, De Poortere also drew a female version of 'Boerke' named 'Hoerke' ("Little Whore", 2001), which ran as a spin-off.
+In 2011, Boerke starred in his first long adventure story, 'De Zoon Van', in which he appears to be the son of Adolf Hitler, a result of a fling with the maid.
 The story follows him as he reunited with his father and prepared to become the Führer's successor.

 Other special installments in the series are 'Boerke in Hollywood' (2010) and 'Prins Boerke' (2014), in which Boerke and Hoerke star in several well-known movies and fairy tales, respectively.
 Together with students in 3D animation of the Haute École Albert Jacquard in Namur, De Poortere made a short animated film called 'Once Upon A Time' (2012).
 On the occasion of the character's 15th anniversary, the 'Boerke Bijbel' was released by Blloan in 2014.
 It collected the first five albums in one huge volume with gold ink and a hardcover edition.

 'Boerke' also found a spot in the Dutch and Flemish magazines Zone 5300, Bizz, S-Magazine and Focus Knack.
 The lack of dialogue opened doors for foreign publications too.
-In France 'Boerke' appeared in Ferraille Illustré, Le Monde and Fluide Glacial.
-It was also translated in English as 'Dickie' and has been published in Spanish, Finnish, Hungarian, German and Italian as well.
-One of the book covers of the American translation had to be redrawn, though, because if featured a cow urinating like a man.
-Prudish American publishers claimed they had the impression the animal appeared to be masturbating.
+In France, 'Boerke' appeared in Ferraille Illustré, Le Monde and Fluide Glacial.
+It was also translated into English as 'Dickie' and has been published in Spanish, Finnish, Hungarian, German and Italian as well.
+Yet, one of the book covers of the American translation had to be redrawn, because if featured a cow urinating like a man.
+Prudish American publishers claimed that the animal appeared to be masturbating.
 While De Poortere felt this was just overactive imagination, he nevertheless redrew the cover to show the urinating cow from the back.
-When this still was considered too risqué De Poortere redrew the cow while it entered an outhouse latrine.
+When this still was considered too risqué, De Poortere redrew the cow while it entered an outhouse latrine.
 This design was accepted.

 'Joe de Eskimo'.